codler/jQuery-Css3-Finalize/README.markdown

 ## Feedback

 I appreciate all feedback, thanks!
+If you would like to donate you can send to this Bitcoin address <code>1FCT3xhLBRD1MUxnS1ppcLrbH9SCeZpu6D</code>